openstack-archive/senlin/doc/specs/approved/generic-event.rst

 * An overloaded message queue may lead to slower response of senlin-engine?
   Not quite sure.

-* A overloaded DBMS may slow down the senlin-engine.
+* An overloaded DBMS may slow down the senlin-engine.

 * High frequency of event generation, based on common sense, will impact the service performance.